exercism/java/exercises/practice/bob/.approaches/introduction.md

 }
 ```

+This approach uses variables to avoid rechecking whether Bob is silent, shouting or questioning.
-This approach utilizes nested `if` statements and a predicate for determining if a message is a shout.
-For more details, refer to the [`if` Statements Approach][approach-if].
+For more details, refer to the [method-based `if` Statements Approach][approach-method-if].

 ## Approach: answer array